Policies

 [The agreement on the level of services, and its conditions, apply product by product or circuit by circuit]

-13.1 ITA PARATUS will provide maintenance services for routers, modems and other equipment, regardless of who owns them, used on the ITA PARATUS network, in order to enable ITA PARATUS to fulfill ITA PARATUS ' obligations under this agreement.
-The cost of repairs, replacements or upgrades to equipment belonging to the Customer shall be borne by the Customer, provided that this is agreed by both parties.
-Where necessary and applicable, the level of services shall be defined in an annex, which shall be attached to and form an integral part of this agreement.
+13.1 Internet Technologies Angola, Inc. will provide maintenance services for routers, modems, and other equipment, regardless of who owns them, used on the Internet Technologies Angola, Inc. network, with a view to enabling Internet Technologies Angola, Inc. to fulfill Internet Technologies Angola, Inc.'s obligations under this contract.
+The cost of repairs, replacements, or upgrades to equipment belonging to the Customer shall be borne by the Customer, provided that this is agreed by both parties.
+Where necessary and applicable, the level of services shall be defined in an annex, which shall be attached to and form an integral part of this contract.

 14. USE OF PERSONAL DATA

-14.1 ITA PARATUS undertakes to process and use the CUSTOMER's personal data in accordance with the law, in particular to give the CUSTOMER access to the data that directly concerns him/her, and the CUSTOMER may request the correction or addition of information at any time.
+14.1 INTERNET TECHNOLOGIES ANGOLA, S.A. undertakes to process and use the CUSTOMER’s personal data in accordance with the law, in particular to give the CUSTOMER access to data that directly concerns him/her, and the CUSTOMER may request, at any time, the correction or addition of information.

 14.2.
-ITA PARATUS will only use the information provided to it by the CLIENT for its own commercial promotion purposes.
+INTERNET TECHNOLOGIES ANGOLA, S.A. will only use the information provided to it by the CLIENT for its own commercial promotion purposes.

-14.3 Without prejudice to the provisions of the preceding paragraph, ITA PARATUS may include the CLIENT's name and in that capacity, as information accessible to the general public, unless ITA PARATUS is expressly requested at any time to keep the CLIENT's data confidential.
+14.3 Without prejudice to the provisions of the preceding paragraph, INTERNET TECHNOLOGIES ANGOLA, S.A. may include the CUSTOMER’s name and in that capacity, as information accessible to the general public, unless at any time INTERNET TECHNOLOGIES ANGOLA, S.A. is expressly requested to keep the CUSTOMER’s data confidential.

 15.1 These General Conditions are governed by Angolan law and shall be construed in accordance with that law.